 We introduce Claude Lévi Strauss' canonical formula (CF), an attempt to rigorously formalise the general narrative structure of myth.
 This formula utilises the Klein group as its basis, but a recent work draws attention to its natural quaternion form, which opens up the possibility that it may require a quantum inspired interpretation.
 We present the CF in a form that can be understood by a non-anthropological audience, using the formalisation of a key myth (that of Adonis) to draw attention to its mathematical structure.
 The future potential formalisation of mythological structure within a quantum inspired framework is proposed and discussed, with a probabilistic interpretation further generalising the formula. © 2014 Springer-Verlag Berlin Heidelberg.

-Gibson, A., Kitto, K. & Willis, J. 2014, 'A cognitive processing framework for learning analytics', ACM International Conference Proceeding Series, 4th International Conference on Learning Analytics and Knowledge, ACM, USA, pp. 212-216.View/Download from: UTS OPUS or Publisher's site
+Gibson, A., Kitto, K. & Willis, J. 2014, 'A cognitive processing framework for learning analytics', ACM International Conference Proceeding Series, International Learning Analytics & Knowledge Conference, ACM, USA, pp. 212-216.View/Download from: UTS OPUS or Publisher's site

 Incorporating a learner's level of cognitive processing into Learning Analytics presents opportunities for obtaining rich data on the learning process.
 We propose a framework called COPA that provides a basis for mapping levels of cognitive operation into a learning analytics system.
 We utilise Bloom's taxonomy, a theoretically respected conceptualisation of cognitive processing, and apply it in a flexible structure that can be implemented incrementally and with varying degree of complexity within an educational organisation.
 We outline how the framework is applied, and its key benefits and limitations.
 Finally, we apply COPA to a University undergraduate unit, and demonstrate its utility in identifying key missing elements in the structure of the course.
 Copyright © 2014 by the Association for Computing Machinery, Inc.